A Surprising Second Chance : When a Dumb Mistake as a Kid Becomes a Full Pardon by the Florida Governor

 That same year, Jeremy had found out that his father and grandfather were sick and needed his full attention in America.
 Jeremy dropped everything to be by their side, doing whatever he could to show his support and love until they passed away.

 While Jeremy was in the States caring for his family, he decided that he wanted to become a police officer to protect America just as he had done so honorably in Israel.
-However, there was one problem that he encountered along the way: the label of convicted felon took away Jeremy’s right to own a firearm.
+However, there was one problem that he encountered along the way: the label of a convicted felon took away Jeremy’s right to own a firearm in Florida.

 That’s when I met Jeremy for the first time after his father and brother referred him to our office.
 Jeremy wanted to find a way to get his rights back, and after talking to him once, I was convinced.
 Jeremy made one bad decision but worked for years trying to restore his life, and I wanted to help him get a full pardon to do just that.